watanabe.naoki.4v -at- kyoto-u.ac.jp

 miyamoto.akitoshi.2c -at- kyoto-u.ac.jp

 Our laboratory aims at bridging the gap between molecular activities and cell physiology by visualizing signal transduction and cell structure remodeling processes with live-cell fluorescence single-molecule (eSIMS) microscopy.
-We have also invented new super-resolution microscopy called IRIS, which achieves ultra-high density (= high-fidelity) labeling of multiple targets in a single specimen.
-By real-time and high-resolution monitoring of cell structure and adhesion molecules using these advanced optical techniques, our laboratory unveils mechanisms and dynamics of pathophysiological cell signaling and body structure remodeling and actions of target-based drugs at unprecedented resolution.
+We also invented super-resolution microscopy called IRIS, which achieves ultra-high density (= high-fidelity) labeling and unlimited multiplexed staining in a single specimen.
+By real-time and high-resolution monitoring of cell structures and adhesion/signaling molecules, our laboratory unveils real spatiotemporal dynamics of molecular mechanotransduction, pathophysiological cell signaling, body structure remodeling and actions of target-based drugs at unprecedented resolution.